(Last Updated on : 17/04/2019)

 Textiles in Different Regions of India

 Each and every region of India contributes in creating a myriad of textile tradition.
-The hilly region of the country produces a rich variety of woolen textiles.
+The hilly region of the country produces a rich variety of woollen textiles.
 The Pashmina

 usually prefers embroidered